rednblkx/HomeKey-ESP32/docs/content/_index.md

 ## Maintenance & Troubleshooting

 * **[Updates](updates):** Keep your HomeKey-ESP32 running smoothly with the latest features and bug fixes.
 This guide explains how to update your device's firmware, including the magic of Over-The-Air (OTA) updates.
 Stay fresh, stay secure!
+* **[Troubleshooting](troubleshooting):** If you encounter any issues or have questions that aren't covered in this documentation, don't hesitate to reach out!
+You can open an [issue](https://github.com/rednblkx/HomeKey-ESP32/issues) or join the Discord server [here](https://discord.com/invite/VWpZ5YyUcm).

+## API Documentation

+* **[API Reference](api):** Dive into the codebase and explore the various classes and functions that make up the HomeKey-ESP32 project.
+Learn how to use them to customize your device's behavior and functionality.

 ## Need Help?